Approximation of the spectral fractional powers of the Laplace-Beltrami Operator: Abstract

 \section{Abstract}

-We consider numerical approximation of spectral fractional Laplace-Beltrami problems on closed surfaces.
-The proposed numerical algorithms rely on their Balakrishnan integral representation and consists a sinc quadrature coupled with standard finite element methods for parametric surfaces.
-Possibly up to a log term, optimal rate of convergence are observed and derived analytically when the discrepancies between the exact solution and its numerical approximations are measured in $L^2$ and $H^1$.
+We consider numerical approximations of spectral fractional Laplace-Beltrami problems on closed surfaces.
+The proposed numerical algorithms rely on their Balakrishnan integral representation and consist of a sinc quadrature coupled with standard finite element methods for parametric surfaces.
+Possibly up to a log term, optimal rates of convergence are observed and derived analytically when the discrepancies between the exact solution and its numerical approximations are measured in $L^2$ and $H^1$.
+The performances of the algorithms are illustrated in different settings including the approximation of Gaussian fields on surfaces.